 Master of Occupational Health (MOccH)

-Program Advisor: Dr. Patricia Chuwers (email@example.com)
+Program Advisor: Dr. Atalia Tuval (firstname.lastname@example.org)

-Secretary: Ms. Ronit Spiegel (firstname.lastname@example.org)
+Secretary: Ms. Tali Herman (email@example.com)

-The aim of the Master of Occupational Health (MOccH) program at TAU is to prepare students to practice as advanced professionals and responsible leaders in preventing and treating work-related injuries and illnesses.
+The aim of the Master of Occupational Health (MOccH) program at TAU is to prepare students to practice as advanced professionals and leaders in preventing and treating work-related hazards injuries and illnesses.